top of page

 About the Author:

 Angela is a licensed physical therapist and owner of My Pelvic Therapy, an innovative virtual physical therapy practice designed to provide discreet, at-home solutions for women navigating common pelvic floor problems such as bladder leakage, pelvic organ prolapse, and discomfort during intimacy.
-She received her physical therapy degree from Duke University, biology degree from University of Illinois, and has been a pelvic health specialist for 21 years.
+She received her physical therapy degree from Duke University, biology degree from University of Illinois, and has been a trusted pelvic health expert for 21 years.

 You can contact Angela at angela@mypelvictherapy.com.
 You can also find her on LinkedIn, Instagram, and Facebook.